socialismconference/songbook.github.io/union-maid.md

 There once was a union maid, she never was afraid
 Of goons and ginks and company finks and the deputy sheriffs who made the raid.
 She went to the union hall when a meeting it was called,
-And when the Legion boys come 'round
+And when the Legion boys come &thinsp;'round
 She always stood her ground.

 ### Chorus